Edited by: Keri Stooksbury

 The Bibbidi Bobbidi Boutique is actually inside Cinderella’s castle in Magic Kingdom, which is already a pretty cool start (there is also a location in Disney Springs, but we think that kind of loses some of the magic).

-As with the character dining, reservations open up 180 days in advance, and you guessed it — they fill up fast!
+As with the character dining, reservations fill up fast!
+So plan ahead if possible.

-The full package comes out to around $200 (I know, I know!) and includes a beautiful Disney princess dress of your choice, full makeup, and hairdo by a fairy godmother, a necklace, some beauty supplies to take home, and the use of a studio for a photoshoot.
+Packages range from $100 to $230 (I know, I know!) and include a beautiful Disney princess dress of your choice, full makeup and hairdo by a Fairy Godmother’s Apprentice, a necklace, some beauty supplies to take home, and the use of a studio for a photoshoot.

 When my wife first suggested this for our daughter’s birthday, I was shocked at the price.
 But after seeing how “magical” the experience was with everything from the dress reveal to Cinderella coming down to visit, I was sold.
 And when you break down the cost of everything that is included, it isn’t that crazy.